Non-perturbative simple-generated interactions with a quantum field for arbitrary Gaussian states: Conclusion and outlook

 There are several further extensions that we can consider following this work and we will briefly mention three of them that appear more immediately relevant.
 First, there are situations where one would like to think of multiple rapid-repeated interactions in delta-coupling model as being analogous to collision models \cite{Ciccarello2013collision,lorenzo2017nonmarkov,Grimmer2019zeno,Rybar2012simulate} and indeed this connection was studied for non-relativistic bosonic bath in \cite{Pipo2020spinboson}.
 The authors were able to frame the analysis in terms of Weyl relations of the canonical commutation relations, so we expect that relativistic generalization is straightforward and it is interesting to see if relativistic considerations have anything to say regarding CP-divisibility of the induced qubit channel.

-Second, the tractability of our calculations in this work suggests that at the very least, characterization for two-qubits and three-qubit non-perturbative interactions may not be too difficult.
+Second, the tractability of our calculations in this work suggests that at the very least, extending our results for two-qubits and three-qubit non-perturbative interactions may not be too difficult.
 For two-qubit systems, in particular, where two-party communication is most naturally set in, there has been quite a few known results in the non-perturbative regimes in flat spacetimes (see, e.g., the thorough work in \cite{jonsson2018transmitting,Simidzija2020transmit,Simidzija2018nogo}), though this has changed recently to include curved backgrounds exploiting the sort of generalities we consider here \cite{Landulfo2016magnus1,tjoa2022channel,Tjoa2022fermi,Tjoa2022teleport,Landulfo2021cost}.
 The three-qubit system calculation has been only confined to entanglement and mutual information harvesting in flat space \cite{Gallock2021nonperturbative,mendez2022entanglement,avalos2022instant}, and there is also an example on sabotaging of correlations where they consider arbitrary number of detectors were considered in flat space) \cite{sahu2021sabotaging}.
 It is actually not difficult to show that there are ways to organize these calculations in the same spirit as this work in curved spacetimes.
-Multi-party characterization will also enable us to consider more complicated quantum communication protocols: investigation for a three-party example is currently in progress.

-Last but not least, some of these results will change for higher spin systems, e.g., when we take the detector to be the spin-$j$ representation of $SU(2)$ instead of spin-1/2 system.
-To illustrate one such difference, note that for qubits ($j=1/2$) the $SU(2)$-covariant Wigner negativity is known to be completely specified by its purity and hence the Bloch length, while for $j\geq 1$ this is no longer the case \cite{Jack2021wigner,davis2022stellar}.
-Hence, even for classification of non-classicality, higher-spin systems no longer share the same property.
-Characterization of single spin-$j$ system is therefore of independent interest, and this is currently pursued in \cite{tjoa2022wigner}.
+For every qubit introduced to the system, one can enlarge the family of field states whose quantum entropies can be computed exactly.
+Furthermore, because there are multiple parties involved in spacetime, it would be interesting to see how the entropies of the field behave as a function of causal relations between the detectors (i.e., the causal propagators).
+This is currently an ongoing investigation.